 The DWS nodes answer with the requested wait-for information that they send back to the WFG module.
-The WFG module waits until it received all the wait-for information, applies it to a WFG, and then runs a deadlock detection on this graph.
-Note that this graph analysis is currently still centralized, but should scale to 10,000 cores at least.
+The WFG module waits until it received all the wait-for information, applies it to a WFG, and then runs deadlock detection on this graph.
+Note that this graph analysis is currently still centralised, but it should scale to 10,000 cores at least.

-4.1.5 Asynchronous Communication
+3.1.5 Asynchronous Communication